Modeling Psychotherapy Dialogues with Kernelized Hashcode Representations: A Nonparametric Information-Theoretic Approach: Dialog Modeling via Kernelized Hashcode Representations

 We consider a dialogue dataset consisting of $N$ samples, $\bs{S}^{pt} = \{ S_i^p, S_i^t \}_{i=1}^N$, where each sample is a pair of a patient and a therapist responses, $S_i^p$ and $S_i^t$, respectively; we will also use the following notation: $\bs{\bar{S}}= \{ S_1^p, \cdots, S_N^p, S_1^t, \cdots, S_N^t \}$, $\bs{S}^p= \{ S_1^p, \cdots, S_N^p \}$, $\bs{S}^t= \{ S_1^t, \cdots, S_N^t \}$.
 Each response is a natural language structure which can be simply a text, or a text with part of speech tags (PoS), or a syntactic/semantic parsing of the text.

 Given response $S_i^p$, the dialogue generation task is to produce the response $S_i^t$.
-We approach this task as a three-stage problem: first, we learn a representation model, based on {\em locality sensitive hashing}, which maps each text response $S_i$ into some binary hashcode vector $\bs{c}_i \in \{0, 1\}^{H}$; second, we train a classifier to infer the therapist's hashcode $\bs{c}_i^{t*}$ given the patient's hashcode $\bs{c}_i^p$, so that the inference takes place in the abstract representation space; hashcode representation aims at capturing, in a compressed form, the semantic essence of the responses while leaving out irrelevant details; finally, we produce a textual response based on the predicted hashcode representation\footnote{As mentioned earlier, we simply choose the nearest hashcode based on training samples ~(sublinear algorithms can be used for efficient similarity search in hamming spaces~\cite{norouzi2014fast,komorowski2017random}); alternatives include various unsupervised generative generation model, e.g. \cite{bowman2015generating,jozefowicz2016exploring,semeniuta2017hybrid,yu2017seqgan}.}.
+We approach this task as a three-stage problem: first, we learn a representation model, based on {\em locality sensitive hashing}, which maps each text response $S_i$ into some binary hashcode vector $\bs{c}_i \in \{0, 1\}^{H}$; second, we train a classifier to infer the therapist's hashcode $\bs{c}_i^{t*}$ given the patient's hashcode $\bs{c}_i^p$, so that the inference takes place in the abstract representation space; \emph{hashcode representation aims at capturing, in a compressed form, the semantic essence of the responses while leaving out irrelevant details}; finally, we produce a textual response based on the predicted hashcode representation.

-Our objective is to chose a hashcode-based text representation model so that consequtive responses of the dialogue participants are maximally relevant to each other, as measured by the mutual information between the corresponding hashcode representations; from another perspective, this will also make the response of the second's person more predictable given the first person's response.
+Our objective is to choose a hashcode-based text representation model so that consecutive responses of the dialogue participants are maximally relevant to each other, as measured by the mutual information between the corresponding hashcode representations; from another perspective, this will also make the response of the second's person more predictable given the first person's response.